emer/auditory/README.md

 The 'agabor' package produces an edge detector that detects oriented contrast transitions between light and dark which can be convolved with the output of the mel processing.

-11/13/20 - Important fix to example code (processspeech.go).
-The mel InitFilters call was passing WindowSamples/2 rather than WindowSamples.
-The effect was to cut off the upper half of frequencies in the mel output.